RACSEL/IPS-national-backend/README.md

     python3 racsel-convert-xlsx-to-fhir.py Subsets_Conectathon_Test_Data.xlsx

 There is an option parameter to split the local code system by domain (Diagnosis, medication, etc), this is required if the local codes can overlap between different domains, i.e. if a diagonosisc an have the same local code as a medication.
-Yo use this split conversion you can run:
+To use this split conversion you can run:

     python3 racsel-convert-xlsx-to-fhir.py Subsets_Conectathon_Test_Data.xlsx -splitcs